Are you experiencing behavior problems with your dog?

 It’s a very interesting tidbit of information, indeed.
 And we learned many more amazing facts from Dr. Dodman during his interview with Chris.
 Check them out below!

-If you’re wondering why Dr. Dodman specifically pointed out that men are more likely to do this, he explains in the podcast that “Men and women handle depression differently.
+If you’re wondering why Dr. Dodman specifically pointed that out, he explains, “Men and women handle depression differently.
 Men tend to act out; women tend to absorb and take it more internally.”